benjymous/annotations/sandman/sandman.14.md

 separated or often separated from her husband.
 	Panel 3:  "There is no sanity clause" is a pun.
 Santa Claus is an American mythic figure associated with Christmas, and American and British common law make special provisions for insane criminals.

-Most serial killers are adjudged insane, of course.
+Will Hooper notes:

+Serial killers do not meet the criteria for a NGI (Not Guilty by reason of Insanity) plea, that criteria being that, due to mental illness, the accused was incapable of discerning the difference between right/wrong or legal/illegal.
+Serial Killers, or Serial Sexual Psychopaths (Sociopaths,) are quite able to see that their actions are illegal; they simply don't care.
+As examples, look to Ted Bundy (jailed, then executed), John Wayne Gacy (jailed, then executed), and Jeffrey Dahmer (jailed, murdered in prison.)
+The reason I am familiar with this stuff is that my father is a forensic psychiatrist, and he works at a secure hospital for the criminally insane.
+One of the major components of his job is evaluating and testifying about the mental state of accused violent offenders, and treating NGI patients in the hospital.

 The Candy Man's statement is, of course, ironic in the extreme, since he's ignoring the _slight_ abnormality of _killing_.

 Fans of "there is no sanity clause" are advised to look at the Marx Brothers film _A Night at the Opera_, as well as in Walt Kelly's comic strip _Pogo_.
 We may note that Neil Gaiman is alleged to have a Groucho bust in his office, and likes to work with late night movies on, so it's a good bet that he